-From July 12, 2007 the Company has paid a quarterly dividend of 3.0 cents Canadian funds per share.
-From October 15, 2002 to July 11, 2007, the Company had paid a quarterly dividend of 1.5 cents Canadian funds per share.
+From July 12, 2007, the Company has paid a quarterly dividend of 3.0 cents Canadian funds per share.
 The Company paid special dividends in Canadian dollars of one dollar and 50 cents per share on October 15, 2015 and one dollar per share on March 20, 2014.
-The reference to dividends per share reflects the ten-for-one share split that occurred in 2005.
-The Company's position has been to minimize dividends, while appropriate organic and/or acquisitive investment opportunities exist.
+The Company's position has been to pay a consistent dividend and have sufficient capital resources to pursue its strategy of organic growth combined with strategic acquisitions.